Social Democratic Union of Macedonia: History

 In 2001, SDSM was part of the short-lived government of national unity during the 2001 insurgency in Macedonia, which also consisted of VMRO-DPMNE, Party for Democratic Prosperity and Democratic Party of Albanians.
 After the 2002 Macedonian parliamentary election, the party became the biggest party, winning 60 out of 120 seats in the Assembly of Macedonia as the largest party of the Together for Macedonia alliance, which it co-led with the Liberal Democratic Party.
 Together for Macedonia ruled in coalition with the Democratic Union for Integration.

 SDSM defines itself as a social democratic party.
-It was a member of the Socialist International, while it is currently a member of the Progressive Alliance and an associate affiliate of the Party of European Socialists (PES).
+It is currently a member of the Socialist International and the Progressive Alliance, and an associate affiliate of the Party of European Socialists (PES).
 Crvenkovski won the 2004 presidential elections, becoming the President of Macedonia, a post that he held until May 2009.
 Vlado Bučkovski became the party's president, serving as party leader and Prime Minister until 2006.
 On 30 November 2005, a prominent member of SDSM, Tito Petkovski, who ran for president in 1999 and came in second place, left the party to form the New Social Democratic Party.
 This resulted in the second major split of the party.
 The party was defeated in the 2006 parliamentary elections, with the main reasons being the high rate of unemployment, corruption scandals, and concessions in favour of the Albanians taken to implement the Ohrid Framework Agreement.

 After 2006, SDSM was led by Radmila Šekerinska.
 In the 2008 parliamentary elections, the coalition Sun – Coalition for Europe (of which SDSM was the leading party) was defeated, receiving 27 of the 120 seats.
 In the 2009 local elections, the Social Democrats won in 8 out of 84 municipalities in the country.
 After the electoral defeat, Šekerinska resigned and was succeeded by a mayor of Strumica, Zoran Zaev.
 In May 2009, after finishing the 5-year-term as President of Macedonia, Crvenkovski returned to the SDSM and was re-elected as leader of the party.
 He reorganised the party profoundly, but resigned after the party's defeat in the 2013 local elections.
 In June 2013, Zaev was elected as the leader.